 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

+For instance, that printer you spent hours picking out.
+It turns out there are quite a few places around campus to print wirelessly and then you won’t have to pay for continuous refills of ink, which can actually be more expensive than a whole new printer.
 Curtains.
-I know it says that students can bring curtains to cover up their closets because they have no doors, but trust us, the curtains will spend more time on the floor or pushed to the side.
-And when they crash to the floor in the middle of the night, nobody’s happy.
-Some students also plan to add a curtain to cover the windows, but closing the jalousie blinds offers much more privacy and darkness.
+I know it says that students can bring curtains to cover up their closets because they have no doors at college, but, trust us; the curtains will spend more time on the floor or pushed to the side.
+And when they crash to the floor in the middle of the night, no one is happy.

-It is tempting to want to simply pack by taking everything out of the drawers and closet, but truth be told, if your student’s wardrobe is as ridiculously large as ours, it just won’t fit.
-Chances are they will be home or you will visit at least once before the cooler winter months set in, so perhaps they can exchange a few tank tops and bathing suits for some sweaters then.
+It is tempting to want to simply pack by taking everything out of the drawers and closet, but truth be told, if your student’s wardrobe is as ridiculously large as our daughters are, it just won’t fit in a college dorm closet.
+Chances are they will be home or you will visit at least once before the “frigid” cold sets in, so perhaps they can exchange a few tank tops and bathing suits for some sweaters then.
 There simply isn’t room no matter how many under-bed boxes you buy.
 The same holds true for shoes.
 My daughter brought about 20 pairs of shoes with her.
 Even with a shoe rack, there just was not enough space.

 As for what to bring, we’ve got our Shopping Guide for New Students that breaks it down and has some great places to find what your student will need.
 Happy Shopping!